Politics of Jersey: Reforms of 1948

 After the Occupation, many islanders called for the reform and modernisation of the States: a poll by the JEP showed that only 88 of the 1,784 surveyed thought Rectors should stay in the States, and a vast majority wanted the legislature and judiciary separated.
 The Jersey Democratic Movement campaigned for either the incorporation of the island as a county of England or at least the abolition of the States.
 The other political party to emerge during this period was the Progressive Party, consisting of some present States members, who opposed the JDM.
 In the 1945 Deputies' election, the Progressives won a landslide victory, giving a mandate for change.
 The franchise was extended to all British adults; previously voting rights in Jersey had only been accorded to men, and women over 30, according to property ownership.
 The largest reform was the 1948 States reform.
 Jurats were no longer States members, and were to be elected by an Electoral College.
 The reform also introduced a retirement age of 70 for Jurats.
 In all cases, the Bailiff would be the judge of the law, and the Jurats the "judge of fact".
 The Jurats' role in the States was taken on by 12 senators, four of whom would retire every three years.
 The Church also lost most of its representation in the States, with the role of Rector being abolished and the number of Deputies increased to 28.
 The first senatorial election was brief.
 Each Senator was elected for either nine, six or three years depending on where they came in the polling list.
 Philip Le Feuvre topped the poll and was elected for nine years.
 On 8 December 1945 in the Deputies' election, Ivy Forster of the Progressive Party became the first woman ever elected to the States.
 Other notable successful candidates included John Le Marquand Jr. (whose father had recently been returned as Senator) and Cyril Le Marquand.

 Constitution

-Jersey has an unwritten constitution arising from the Treaty of Paris (1259).
-This peculiar political position has often benefited the islanders.
-Until the 19th century, the island was generally exempt from the harsher parts of Westminster legislation, while being included in favourable policies, such as protectionist economic policies.
-Over time, there have been calls for reforms to Jersey's constitution, such as the 2000 Clothier report.

-Jersey has never been part of the United Kingdom nor its predecessors; however it has been a dependency of the monarch of each of these states at their time of existence.
-The government in Westminster has played an important role in Jersey's lawmaking and political landscape.
-Since the island is linked with the monarch, not with the UK Parliament, the competency of Parliament to legislate for the island without the States' consent is disputed.
-The Crown retains residual responsibility for the "good government" of the island, and the UK Government has a "non-interventionist policy" for supervising the Bailiwick.
+Jersey politics takes place within the framework of the island's status as a self-governing Crown Dependency.
+Jersey is not part of the United Kingdom and is not represented in the UK Parliament, but the United Kingdom is responsible for the island's defence and, in international law, for its international relations.
+By charter and convention, the UK Parliament does not normally legislate for Jersey without the island's consent.
+Primary legislation passed by the States Assembly is submitted for UK scrutiny before royal assent; the Ministry of Justice examines whether there is any conflict with the United Kingdom's international obligations or with fundamental constitutional principles before advising the Privy Council.